Pediatric Vocal Cord Paralysis

 What is vocal cord paralysis?

-How is vocal cord paralysis diagnosed?
+How is vocal cord paralysis in children diagnosed?

-How is vocal cord paralysis treated?
+What is the treatment for vocal cord paralysis in children?

 Depending on the patient’s age and the severity of symptoms, surgery may be indicated.
 Patients with unilateral vocal cord paralysis usually need augmentation or bulkening of the vocal cord while patients with bilateral vocal cord paralysis usually need expansion of the area between the vocal cords.